WETA & Learning Media

 WETA's ongoing commitment to education is realized through national services that focus on making learning available to all.
-Over the last decade, WETA's Learning Media department has created and sustained four award-winning educational multimedia services:
+Over the last decade, WETA's Learning Media department has created and sustained five award-winning educational multimedia services:

 LD OnLine provides accurate information about learning disabilities and ADHD to over 200,000 people each month.
 The site features hundreds of helpful articles, multimedia, first-person essays, and children’s writing and artwork.
 Monthly advice columns by noted experts, active forums, a comprehensive resource directory, and a Yellow Pages referral directory help parents, teachers, and people with learning disabilities decide what to do.

 Reading Rockets looks at how young children learn to read, why so many struggle, and what we can do to help them.
 The website includes an archive of articles, professional development webcasts, interviews with children's authors, a daily headline service, two blogs, and much more.
 The Reading Rockets project also encompasses programs produced for PBS, including A Tale of Two Schools and a series called Launching Young Readers.

 Start with a Book

 Start with a Book is a companion summer website to ReadingRockets.org.
 The site features free resources for parents and summer program staff designed to build literacy skills and ward off summer learning loss.